some-ip-com/open-someip-spec/src/someip-compat.rst

 .. rst-class:: compact

-* All SOME/IP-SD entries shall use the same Service-IDs and Instance-IDs but different Major-Version.
+* All SOME/IP-SD entries shall use the same Service IDs and Instance IDs but different Major Versions.

 .. feat_req:: 🎯
     :id: feat_req_someipcompat_801